exfinen/mpc-demo-infra/MP-SPDZ/README.md

 - Minor variants: Some command-line options change aspects of the protocols such as:
     - `--bucket-size`: In some malicious binary computation and malicious edaBit generation, a smaller bucket size allows preprocessing in smaller batches at a higher asymptotic cost.
     - `--batch-size`: Preprocessing in smaller batches avoids generating too much but larger batches save communication rounds.
-  - `--direct`: In dishonest-majority protocols, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
+    - `--direct`: In protocols with any number of parties, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
 This might be beneficial with a small number of parties.
     - `--bits-from-squares`: In some protocols computing modulo a prime (Shamir, Rep3, SPDZ-wise), this switches from generating random bits via XOR of parties' inputs to generation using the root of a random square.

 #### Paper and Citation